gsdenys/amqp-client/README.md

 ## Usage

-As this library is already published at [Luarocks](https://luarocks.org), you can use this throught follow command
+As this library is already published at [Luarocks](https://luarocks.org), you can use this through following command:

 ```sh
 luarocks install amqp-client